 I do this work, because i've been there.
 Everyone's struggle is unique, however I remember how it felt to be consumed by an eating disorder.

-I want to help others to be able to find the same freedom that I did.
+I love being able to help others to find the same freedom that I did.
 I am so grateful for my group practice and couldn't picture doing anything else.

 Upcoming/Recent Speaking Engagements